denten-books/plain-text/2-device.md

 linguistic material, and, in particular, more so with the rearrangement of figure [*obraz*] rather than with its creation" [@brik_poetika_1919, 102].

-The work of literary art could not therefore be reduced to a type of figurative thinking.
-Rather, for Shklovsky and his fellow travellers, artistic production amounted to novel "arrangement and the processing" of language material.
+The work of poetry or fiction could not therefore be reduced to a type of figurative thinking.
+Rather, for Shklovsky and his fellow travellers artistic production amounted to novel "arrangement and the processing" of language material.
 Art was defined in terms of device and technique rather than in terms of symbol or figuration.
-In other words, to write literature is not merely to speak in figurative language, but to invent new figurations which can cut across prosaic and habituated norms of speaking [@brik_poetika_1919, 103].
-In this dynamic, Shklovsky places novelty at a premium abut what counts for figuration itself he does not say.
-He merely lists a possible combinations of existing tropes---synch niche, parallelism, analogy---which, in different combinations produce the effect of either poetic innovation or prosaic commonplace.
+To write literature for the formalists was not merely to speak in figurative language, but to invent new figurations which could cut across prosaic and habituated norms of speaking [@brik_poetika_1919, 103].
+In this, Shklovsky places novelty at a premium.
+But what counts for figuration itself he does not say.
+He merely lists a possible combinations of existing tropes---synecdoche, parallelism, analogy---which, in different combinations produce the effect of either poetic innovation or prosaic commonplace.